larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 approval of the IESG, the moderator team shall define processes and moderation criteria necessary to execute their role.
 Those processes and criteria shall be developed with community input and made public, but need not be documented in the RFC series.
-Until that happens, administrators are to use their best judgment within the bounds of policies defined here.
+This shall be the first task for the moderator team.
+Until that happens, the previous procedures remain in effect.

 The intent of this memo is to provide the widest possible freedom of action to administrators and moderators, with a few constraints.